ajavamind/A3DCamera/README.md

 Scrcpy can send windows keyboard keys to the A3DCamera app.
 You can get remote control with this technique.
 You have to make the scrcpy window active, so that keys get directed to scrcpy.
 Do this by a mouse click on the scrcpy window showing the Beam Pro A3DCamera app display.

-Sitting in another room I can see live view output of the camera and capture images with either a Bluetooth controller or WiFi using the computer keyboard.
+Sitting in another room I can see live view output of the camera and capture images with either a Bluetooth controller or Wi-Fi using the computer keyboard.

 ## Credits